bologer/anycomment.io/readme.txt

 No dependency on third party services, all comments stored in your database.

-You may connect your favorite social networks.
+You may connect your favorite social networks:

-Here is the list of the supported ones:

 * Facebook
 * Google